Royal Arsenal Woolwich

 First World War, 1914-1918

-Bronze next of kin plaque, showing on the obverse, Britannia holding a laurel wreath, the British lion, dolphins, a spray of oak leaves and the words 'HE DIED FOR FREEDOM AND HONOUR' around the edge.
-A raised rectangle above the lion's head bears the name 'PERCIVAL GEORGE CHANDLER'.
-The initials 'ECP', for the designer Edward Carter Preston appear above the lion's right forepaw.
-A checker's mark, '12', is impressed behind the lion's rear left paw.
+Bronze next of kin plaque showing on the obverse Britannia holding a laurel wreath, the British lion, dolphins, a spray of oak leaves and the words 'HE DIED FOR FREEDOM AND HONOUR' around the edge.
+Beneath the main figures the British lion defeats the German eagle.
+A raised rectangle above the lion's head bears the name 'CHARLES CURTIS DEDMAN'.
+A manufacturer's mark 'W' within a circle, for the Royal Woolwich Arsenal, is stamped into the reverse.